 Behold then the joy of the whole universe.
 Let the union of God and man in the Son of the Virgin Mary fill us with awe and adoration.
 Let us fear and worship the undivided Trinity as we sing the praise of the ever-virgin Mary, the holy temple of God, and of God himself, her Son and spotless Bridegroom.
 To him be glory for ever and ever.
 Amen.

-Tradition has it that in August 352 AD, the Blessed Virgin appeared to Pope Liberius instructing him to build a church in her honor on the Esquiline hill, on the site previously occupied by the Temple of the goddess Cybele.
-The floorplan was outlined the next day by a miraculous August snowfall.
-This basilica, however, was not completed until the reign of Pope Sixtus III (432-440) most probably hastened by the proclamation in 431 by the Ecumenical Council of Ephesus that it is truly right and fitting to honor Mary under the title of “Theotokos” or “Mother of God.”
+Tradition has it that in August 352 AD, the Blessed Virgin appeared to Pope Liberius instructing him to build a major church in her honor on the Esquiline hill, on the site previously occupied by the Temple of the goddess Cybele.
+The floor plan was outlined the next day by a miraculous August snowfall.
+This major basilica, however, was not completed until the reign of Pope Sixtus III (432-440) most probably hastened by the proclamation in 431 by the Ecumenical Council of Ephesus that it is truly right and fitting to honor Mary under the title of “Theotokos” or “Mother of God.”
 This Church, now one of the five patriarchical basilicas of Rome, was first called “Our Lady of the Snows” in honor of the miracle but came to be called “St. Mary Major” because it is the first and largest of the 26 churches of Rome dedicated in honor of the Virgin Mary.
 It has also been known as Santa Maria del Presepe since it houses a relic of the holy Crib of the infant Jesus.